 What exactly is personal injury compensation?

-Step 1: Determining liability
+Step 1: Establishing liability

 Before damages can be calculated, it must be established who is liable.
 Without liability no compensation.

-Liability can arise, for example, in:
+Liability can for example arise in:

 -